MeWe builds a bridge between government and business

 MeWe is, in many ways, the continuation of Suri’s work with the GovLab.

-To round out his founding team, Suri enlisted Aaron Cohen, the former chief executive of Menupages and a professor of internet history at NYU, and Ranjeet Sidhu, a serial entrepreneur who served as the chief executive DrCatalyst.
+To round out his founding team, Suri enlisted Aaron Cohen, the former chief executive of MenuPages and a professor of internet history at NYU, and Ranjeet Sidhu, a serial entrepreneur who served as the chief executive at DrCatalyst.

-Together the three men have created a software tool that attempts to ease the burden of compliance reporting.
+Together, the three men have created a software tool that attempts to ease the burden of compliance reporting.

 The company focuses on health and safety certifications and inspections for companies operating mainly in the food and housing sectors, Suri told me.